willmorrison1/daRt/README.md

 ### Memory management

-‘getData()’ loads all data to memory which is problematic when loading many large files.
+`getData()` loads all data to memory which is problematic when loading many large files (e.g. Radiative Budget).
 This section demonstrates memory management when loading a relatively large set of files.
-The files are loaded in two
-ways: Option 1 uses the default ‘getData()’ to load all data at once, whereas Option 2 offers a solution to process data with a much smaller memory footprint.
+The files are loaded in two ways: Option 1 uses the default `getData()` to load all data at once, whereas Option 2 offers a solution to process data with a much smaller memory footprint.

 #### Option 1: Load data all at once